NarrativeScience-old/delver/README.md

 # Delver

+The Delver tool allows for the visual exploration of nested objects, which can be useful for coming to grips with unfamiliar data or learning the structure of a new codebase.
+In particular, this package exposes a command line tool `delve` as well as a Python library which can be used to understand JSON objects as well as arbitrary Python objects.

+## Command Line Tool

-The `delve` command allows for the visual exploration of JSON data from the command line, with the ability to see the types of data within as well as your current location:
+The `delve` command allows for the exploration of JSON data from the command line, with the ability to see the types of data within as well as your current location: